souraj93/React-Custom-Dynamic-Table/README.md

           value: "Select Email"
         } // default selected item from the list
       }
-    }, // configuaration for normal text with the key wrapped within an object (only a single object wrapper), for this you have to pass populate as true, also filter with select dropdown is available
+    }, // configuration for normal text with the key wrapped within an object (only a single object wrapper), for this you have to pass populate as true, also filter with select dropdown is available
     accountStatus: {
       head: "Status",
       key: "accountStatus"